Don't Hide Your Hydrant!

-Bega Valley Shire along with the NSW Fire & Rescue and NSW Rural Fire Brigade maintains around 4,500 water hydrants to ensure they are visible, accessible and in working order.
+Bega Valley Shire Council, in association with the local NSW Rural Fire Brigades and NSW Fire and Rescue maintain around 4,500 water hydrants to ensure they are visible, accessible and in working order.

 What is a water hydrant?

 Water hydrants are located below ground.
 Their lids are usually located on the road, footpath or nature strip.
 In urban areas, hydrants are usually located along one side of the street about 60 metres apart.
 The location of hydrants is shown by small indicator signs on posts, power poles or along the shoulder of the road or gutter.
 They may also be identified by blue indicator markers to the left or right of the road centre.

 What does a hydrant look like?